Articles on: Data Tools, Tracking Sources & Attribution

 • (not set) means the value could not be derived from visit or campaign data.

-• (none) means the value is intentionally empty based on the tracking logic.
+• (none) means the value is intentionally empty based on tracking logic.

-The Friendly Name is defined by you in Nimbata and is often used to describe the channel, campaign group, or offline source associated with the tracking number.
+• The Friendly Name is the label you assign in Nimbata and is often used to describe the channel, campaign group, or offline source associated with the tracking number.

 Static Based Tracking